 [6.]
 Clone the open source driver from lkw16's GitHub repository.

 $ cd rtl8822bu/

-[ Note: Before 'kw' and right after 'rt' are letters 'l' (like lemon), not numbers '1' (like 1990).
-But right after 'kw' is a number '1' (like 1990), not a letter 'l' (like lemon).
+[ Note: After 'rt' is a letter 'l' (like lemon), not a number '1' (like 1990).
 Typing them wrong will cause GitHub to prompt you inputting a Username and a Password, or saying repository not found. ]

 [7.]
 Compile and install the driver.